MicrosoftDocs/azure-stack-docs/azure-managed-lustre/amlfs-overview.md

 * Loading the correct Lustre client software on VM instances.
 * Specifying the Azure Managed Lustre mount point, and propagating that information to the client pods.

 The Azure Lustre CSI driver for Kubernetes can automate installing the client software and mounting drives.
-The driver provides a CSI controller plugin<!--Check plugin name.--> as a deployment with two replicas by default, and a CSI node plugin<!--Check plugin name.--> as a daemonset.
+The driver provides a CSI controller plugin<!--Verify spelling of plugin name.--> as a deployment with two replicas by default, and a CSI node plugin<!--Verify spelling of plugin name.--> as a daemonset.

 To find out which driver versions to use, see [Compatible Kubernetes versions](amlfs-requirements.md#compatible-kubernetes-versions) in [Azure Managed Lustre file system requirements](amlfs-requirements.md).